 Tests: The only exam in this course will be the final exam.
-It will be a comprehensive exam covering all substantive topics of the course.
+It will be a comprehensive, practical, exam covering all substantive topics of the course and designed to match the type and content of problems on professional Linux certification exams.